cpp-io2d/P0267_RefImpl/BUILDING.md

 1. Clone the github repository at https://github.com/Microsoft/vcpkg.
 2. Follow the instructions in the "Quick Start" section of https://github.com/Microsoft/vcpkg/blob/master/README.md to install and integrate vcpkg.
 3. Open a powershell window and navigate to the vcpkg repository.
-4. Install cairo for win32 with the command ".\vcpkg.exe install cairo"
+4. Install cairo with the command ".\vcpkg.exe install cairo:x86-windows cairo:x64-windows"
-5. Install cairo for x64 with the command ".\vcpkg.exe install cairo --triplet x64-windows"
+5. Install graphicsmagick with the command ".\vcpkg.exe install graphicsmagick:x86-windows graphicsmagick:x64-windows"
-6. Install graphicsmagick for win32 with the command ".\vcpkg.exe install graphicsmagick"
+6. Install Pango with the command ".\vcpkg.exe install pango:x86-windows pango:x64-windows"
-7. Install graphicsmagick for x64 with the command ".\vcpkg.exe install graphicsmagick --triplet x64-windows"
+7. Optionally install the static versions of those libraries using the suffix ":x86-windows-static" and ":x64-windows-static"
 8. Inspect which packages have been installed with the command ".\vcpkg.exe list"
 Both Win32 and x64 builds are supported and being tested.